 This article was written by dietetic student Rachael Craig and reviewed by Jen Hernandez RDN, CSR, LDN.

 This article contains affiliate links.
-If you make a qualifying purchase, I may earn a very small commission at no cost to you.
-I only provide links and recommendations to products I personally use or recommend to clients.
-As an Amazon Affiliate, I earn from qualifying purchases.
+If you make a qualifying purchase, we may earn a very small commission at no cost to you.
+We only provide links and recommendations to products we personally use or recommend to clients.
+As an Amazon Affiliate, we earn from qualifying purchases.
 Thank you for your support!

 Table of Contents